Nym (mixnet)

 Nym is an evolving mix network (mixnet), a type of computer network infrastructure for privacy that masks user metadata, separating source and destination IP addresses.'
 It anonymizes various types of communication, including messaging, files transfers, payments transactions, and web browsing on basic websites.
 The project is built on free and open-source software and is decentralized, maintained by a distributed set of independent nodes worldwide.
+It is developed by Nym Technologies.

 Nym is sometimes compared to anonymity networks such as Tor and I2P, although it differs in some aspects.
 Unlike these, Nym does not support hidden services (e.g. .onion sites on Tor or eepsites on I2P).

 Data packets sent through the Nym mixnet are encrypted in multiple layers and routed through a series of nodes, including an entry gateway, three "mix nodes", and an exit gateway to the internet.
 To mitigate traffic analysis risks, packets are standardized to a uniform size, mixed with cover traffic, and transmitted with randomized timing to obscure traffic patterns.
 These methods aim to make it more difficult for adversaries with broad surveillance capabilities to correlate incoming and outgoing data flows.

 Users can interact with the network via "NymVPN", a client application, or integrate Nym functionality into third-party applications using its software development kit (SDK).